raspberrypilearning/collisions-and-colours/en/step_1.md

 In this Discover project you are going to play with some Unity projects that make use of these two components.
 These examples will show you what you can do with the components.

-If you enjoy this then you can jump straight into our [More Unity pathway]() where you will put these components to use to create your own experience.
+If you enjoy this then you can jump straight into our [More Unity pathway](https://projects.raspberrypi.org/en/pathways/more-unity){:target="_blank"} where you will put these components to use to create your own experience.

 ### Physics and Rigidbodies